yujiri8/yujiri.xyz/didact.md

 Because that's my use case, and the type of site it's geared toward in general.
 Most personal websites are blogs - a term that, at least to me, implies a chronological rather than hierarchical structure and a lack of editing past content.
 My site is different: it was never meant to be a timeline of my thoughts, but a living database of everything I have to say that's worth saying immortally.
 So I went with a hierarchical, category-based structure and constantly update old articles when my beliefs change or just to improve their presentation.
 I even delete my articles without hesitation if I decide I was wrong about the main idea they expressed, or even just that they weren't very profound.

-Most of my content is philosphical too.
+Most of my content is philosophical too.
 I love being a didact and want to promote this kind of site.